tencentyun/intlcloud-documents/yehe_doc/中间件与通信/移动推送/常见问题/iOS 常见问题_intl_en.md

 ### Why doesn't clicking a notification trigger a callback for the notification clicking event when the application is cold started?

-1. Check the version of the TPNS SDK.
+1. Check the version of the Tencent Push Notification Service SDK.
 If it is v1.2.5.3 or earlier, you are recommended to upgrade it to v1.2.5.4 or later.
-2. Check the timing for calling the TPNS SDK initialization method.
-Currently, the TPNS SDK initialization method needs to be called as soon as possible in the main thread of the application startup method to ensure that the TPNS SDK is set as the proxy of the notification center in the first time.
+2. Check the timing for calling the Tencent Push Notification Service SDK initialization method.
+Currently, the Tencent Push Notification Service SDK initialization method needs to be called as soon as possible in the main thread of the application startup method to ensure that the Tencent Push Notification Service SDK is set as the proxy of the notification center in the first time.

 ### What should I do if an empty notification cannot pop up on devices on iOS 10 or below?

 The `content` field cannot be empty if the RESTful API is called for push; otherwise, the notification will not pop up on devices on **iOS 10 or below**.

-### Does TPNS support .p8 certificates?
+### Does Tencent Push Notification Service supports .p8 certificates?

 A .p8 certificate has security risks.
-Although it is valid longer than a .p12 certificate, it has a wider push permission and scope.
+Although its validity is longer than that of a .p12 certificate, it has a wider push permission and scope.
 If leaked, it may cause more severe consequences.
-TPNS recommends you use .p12 certificates to manage the push services of your applications separately.
+Tencent Push Notification Service recommends you use .p12 certificates to manage the push services of your applications separately.